roualdes/bridgestan/docs/languages/r.md

 **Method** `param_unconstrain()`:

-Returns a vector of unconstrained params give the constrained parameters.
+Returns a vector of unconstrained parameters given the constrained parameters.

 It is assumed that these will be in the same order as internally represented by the model (e.g., in the same order as